ehansel82/ParallelHelper/README.md

 The processing of each chunk could then be run in a Parallel loop to then increase throughput.

 ParallelProcessor takes these improvements a step further.
-The concept is that one thread is utilized to process a chunk of data, while another thread is reading in a new chunk to proces next.
-A switching mechanism is utilize so that two threads are costantly "busy" with one thread reading and one thread pocessing to maximize throughput.
+The concept is that one thread is utilized to process a chunk of data, while another thread is reading in a new chunk to process next.
+A switching mechanism is utilized so that two threads are costantly "busy" with one thread reading and one thread pocessing to maximize throughput.